mir1198yusuf/incremental-replication/README.md

 ### Features

-- It can handle source and destination databases to be on separate servers.
+- It can handle replication between source and destination databases which are on separate servers.
 - It automatically detects source-table schema changes before every sync.
 If detected, it resets the destination schema for that table & starts initial sync for that table.
 - It uses pg-dump for initial sync of a table, thus speeding up the initial sync time.
 - For subsequent syncs, it uses incremental-deduplication mode approach.